 These payment terms are stipulated under the provisions of the Electricity Supply Act, 1994 (as amended) and include providing discretion to the Group to require a deposit not exceeding an estimated two month's supply of electricity from any consumer as security for sums due from time to time, and which is refundable with interest upon permanent termination of services.
 Customers that fail to meet the Group's benchmark creditworthiness may have their electricity supply withdrawn or terminated in accordance with the provisions of the Act.
-In order to provide some reprieve to its customers during the ongoing COVID-19 pandemic, the Group temporarily ceased electricity supply withdrawals in instances where they failed to meet this creditworthiness benchmark.
-Management closely monitored the ageing of the Group's trade receivables with the intention of reinstating withdrawals as deemed appropriate.
+In order to provide some reprieve to its customers during the COVID-19 pandemic, the Group temporarily ceased electricity supply withdrawals in instances where they failed to meet this creditworthiness benchmark.
+Management reinstated withdrawals during the current financial year.